Gungrave: A Thrilling Action Anime That Needs More Love

-Gungrave is a story by manga artist Yasuhiro Nightow, who also did Trigun.
-It was originally a video game for the Play Station 2, and the anime is based on the video game, which is in turn based on the manga.
-Viewers familiar with Trigun will notice the similarities, including a nearly invincible protagonist caught up in violent conflict he doesn't want to have a part in.
-Although, unlike Trigun, with its hippie-ish optimism and goofy comedy, Gungrave has an overall tone that is more brutal and serious.
+Gungrave's story is by the manga artist Yasuhiro Nightow, who also did Trigun.The manga was first adapted into a video game for the PS2, and the anime borrows from the game.
+Viewers familiar with Trigun will notice similarities.
+For example, both have a nearly invincible protagonist caught up in violent conflict he doesn't want to be involved with.
+But unlike Trigun, with its hippie-ish optimism and goofy comedy, Gungrave has an overall tone that is more brutal and serious.

-manga by Yasuhiro Nightow
+Manga by Yasuhiro Nightow